jcmdsbr/terraform-ec2-auto-scaling/README.md

-# The Terraform EC2 :sunglasses:
+# The Terraform EC2 Project :sunglasses:

 - Learning Terraform to create a scalable app infrastructure